microsoft/azure-health-data-services-toolkit/samples/FeatureSamples/Authenticator/README.md

 ## Advanced scenario - specifying a client application

-The Authenticator in the SDK allows you to specify which authentication method your application will use.
+The Authenticator in the toolkit allows you to specify which authentication method your application will use.
 Here, let's set up this sample to use a client application (or service principal) to access Azure resources.
 You can actually achieve this in two ways:

 - By [setting environment variables](https://docs.microsoft.com/dotnet/api/overview/azure/identity-readme#environment-variables).
-- By using the built in configuration helpers inside this SDK.
+- By using the built in configuration helpers inside this toolkit.
 We'll be doing this here.

 To setup for service principal access using the build in configuration helpers, you'll need to add the below configuration.